-Spring term will focus heavily on individual studio practice, painting from the life-model, and an introduction to plein-air painting.
-Students will develop a series of paintings that explore personal, narrative concepts through the use of learned color concepts.
+Spring term will focus heavily on individual studio projects and the development of advanced concepts in color organization.
+Students will create a series of paintings that explore personal, narrative concepts with guidance and consultations from all of the instructors.
 Both observation and invention will be used to create compositions that are layered, complex, formal, and poetic.
-Lectures will highlight the works of Cezanne, Matisse, Diebenkorn, DeKooning, Amy SIllman, and Cecily Brown.
-Contemporary painting methods and compositional strategies will be introduced through demos and painting exercises.
+Contemporary painting methods and compositional strategies will be introduced through lectures, demos and painting exercises.